 No-Fault Car Insurance and Pennsylvania Car Accidents

-Pennsylvania follows a no-fault system regarding automotive accidents and car insurance.
-Under this system, if you are involved in an accident, your personal car insurance coverage will pay for your medical expenses and other out-of-pocket costs incurred because of the injury.
+Under Pennsylvania’s no-fault system, if you are involved in an accident, your personal car insurance coverage will pay for your medical expenses and other out-of-pocket costs incurred because of the injury.
 However, this compensation only goes up to your policy limits.

 Just as the name implies, a claim under a no-fault system is made regardless of who caused a crash.
-That means, if you are in a car accident, the first claim you submit will be with your insurance provider.
+That means, if you are in a car accident, the first claim you submit will be with your own insurance provider.
 If you want to file a lawsuit against another driver and their insurance company, your injury will have to surpass a severity threshold.
-If that is the case, our Pennsylvania car accident attorney would file a personal injury lawsuit for you based on the other driver’s negligent conduct.
+If that is the case, our Pennsylvania car accident attorneys will file a personal injury lawsuit for you based on the other driver’s negligent conduct.

 Unfair Insurance Settlement Offers for a Pennsylvania Car Accident

-When evaluating an insurance company’s offer, our office will look for some specific conduct to demonstrate the negotiations were not forthright.
+When evaluating an insurance company’s offer, our lawyers will look for some specific conduct to demonstrate the negotiations were not forthright.
 To have the basis for a lawsuit, your insurance company must have misrepresented their coverage, ignored communications, taken excessive time to respond, failed to investigate the claim, or purposefully delayed offering a reasonable settlement.

 Damages Available in a Lawsuit Against Your Car Insurance Company in Pennsylvania

 When you file a claim with your car insurance company in Pennsylvania, you are typically looking to be compensated for your medical expenses and other out-of-pocket costs.
-Therefore, if you sue your insurance company for a breach of contract, you are generally looking to recover what they should have paid along with any additional costs you incurred because of the failure to comly with the policy’s terms.
+Therefore, if you sue your insurance company for a breach of contract, you are generally looking to recover what they should have paid along with any additional costs you incurred because of the failure to comply with the policy’s terms.